 - Public Health: Facebook @umdpublichealth | Instagram @umdpublichealthsays

 - Public Health Student Group: Bulldog Connect | Instagram

 - Department of Applied Human Sciences: Facebook @umdahs

 The bachelor of applied science (B.A.Sc.) in Public Health prepares students to succeed as professionals in global employment or for the pursuit of advanced degrees.
-Students can select from one of two areas of concentration, either Community Health Education & Promotion or School Health Education.

 Explore the possibility of a short-term or long-term study abroad opportunity!
 We have two short-term study abroad options led by public health faculty.